NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Does more damage
   - Has slightly more endlag
   - Extra recovery on hit only
+- 2B
+  - Has more lift with adjusted hitbox times to better match the animation
+  - Damage increased from 9 to 12
+- 2B(B)
+  - Lifts on block
+  - Ends sooner
+  - Adjusted frames and knockbacks
+- 2A
+  - Ends sooner
+  - Has 10 less recovery frames
+- 2AX is a string into 2X
+- 6B
+  - Turns backturned opponents around
+  - High crushes
+- 6BB(B) has 2 more frames of hitstun; +1 damage; hitbox comes out and disappears one frame sooner
+- 6A
+  - Has 10 less recovery frames
+  - Doki hitbox slightly bigger
+  - Raw version has more stun
+  - Combo version has less stun
+- 6A(A) has 10 less recovery frames
+- 6AA(A) has 10 less recovery frames
+- 4B
+  - Stagger removed
+  - Does small bounce
+  - Hits closer to Tayuya
+  - +2 guard frames
+  - State flags better match the animation
+  - Ends earlier
+  - Can be grabbed
+  - Damage increase: 14 > 16
+  - Faster recovery on hit or block only
 - 4A
   - Counter window improved
   - Doesn't slide backwards when guarding
 - Act4A is unblockable
-- 2A
+- 8B
+  - Has the 2B(B) changes
-  - Ends sooner
+  - Ends one frame sooner
+  - Damage adjustment: 9,15 > 12,13 (TODO: Also 2B(B)?)
+  - Faster recovery on hit or block only
+  - Second hit does not lift on block
+  - "lands" three frames sooner
+  - Low crushes
+- 8B(B) transition window ends two frames sooner
-  - Has 10 less recovery frames
+- 8A has 10 less recovery frames
-- 2AX is a string into 2X
-- RA has defense frames and can be grabbed during airborne frames
+- 8A(A) has 10 less recovery frames
-- JA
-  - Staggers on the last hit
-  - Slightly more gravity for Tayuya
-  - First four hits don't move the opponent
+- 8A(B) works again and is a back handspring if not done in a combo (TODO: Is this just vanilla now?)
 - JB
   - Travels at a more horizontal angle
   - Shin hitbox removed and put on waist
   - Slightly bigger
   - Damage increase 8 > 18
+- JA
+  - Staggers on the last hit
+  - Slightly more gravity for Tayuya
+  - First four hits don't move the opponent
 - 5X
   - Requires 75% meter and has one more frame duration
   - Damage increased to 50 from 40